 Whether or not a judge orders any or all of these things depends on the facts of your case.* NY Fam Ct Act §§ 842, 842-a

-The judge is supposed to take away his guns and gun license when the judge believes that the conduct (acts) which resulted in your getting the order of protection was based upon the abuser:
+The judge is supposed to take away the abuser's guns and revoke his/her gun license if the judge determines that either of the following are true:

 You can file a petition in the county where the abuse took place, in the county where you live, or in the county where the abuser lives.* However, if you live in NY state but the abuser lives out of state, at least one of the abusive acts that you allege in your petition must have taken place in NY state for the court to be able to grant you an order of protection.** If the abuser threatens you on the phone, through texts or emails, these acts could be considered to have "taken place" in NY state if you receive the phone calls, texts or emails in NY.

 * NY Fam Ct Act § 818